Wayne Rooney: Commercial interests

-Rooney has endorsement deals with Nike (he is the face of their T90 Laser IV boots), Nokia, Ford, Asda, and Coca-Cola.
+Rooney has had endorsement deals with Nike, Nokia, Ford, Asda, and Coca-Cola.
 He appeared on seven consecutive UK-version covers of Electronic Arts' FIFA video game series from FIFA 06 to FIFA 12.
-His "knockout" goal celebration – a tongue in cheek celebration by Rooney inspired by getting knocked down by a teammate in his home – appears in FIFA 18.
+His "knockout" goal celebration – a tongue in cheek celebration by Rooney inspired by getting knocked out by his ex teammate Phil Bardsley in his home – appears in FIFA 18.
 He has featured in Nike commercials, including Write the Future directed by Alejandro González Iñárritu in 2010 where he is knighted, and a tabloid shows his face carved into the Cliffs of Dover with the headline "JUST ROO IT!".
 In October 2010, Rooney was dropped by Coca-Cola from an advertising campaign following issues surrounding his private life.
 In 2012, Rooney's reported income of US$32.6 million listed him as the world's fifth highest-paid footballer, following Lionel Messi, David Beckham, Cristiano Ronaldo, and Samuel Eto'o.

 In July 2011, jerseys with Rooney's name and number (Rooney, 10) were the best-selling sports product under the auspices of the Premier League – taking over top spot from Liverpool striker Fernando Torres (Torres, 9) and becoming the first United player to top the list since Cristiano Ronaldo's number 7 jersey in 2008.
 During the 2009–10 season, Manchester United sold between 1.2 million and 1.5 million shirts and it is estimated that of that, Rooney's name was printed on several hundred thousand.
 The account is taken from official jerseys sales across the globe, not just in England.

-On 9 March 2006, Rooney signed the largest sports book deal in publishing history with HarperCollins, who granted him a £5 million advance plus royalties for a minimum of five books to be published over a 12-year period.
+On 9 March 2006, Rooney signed what was, at the time, the largest sports book deal in publishing history with HarperCollins, who granted him a £5 million advance plus royalties for a minimum of five books to be published over a 12-year period.
 The first, My Story So Far, an autobiography ghostwritten by Hunter Davies, was published after the 2006 World Cup.
 The second publication, The Official Wayne Rooney Annual, was aimed at the teenage market and edited by football journalist Chris Hunt.
 His third book, My Decade in the Premier League, was published in September 2012.

 In July 2006, Rooney's lawyers went to the United Nations' World Intellectual Property Organization (WIPO) to gain ownership of the Internet domain names waynerooney.com and waynerooney.co.uk, both of which Welsh actor Huw Marshall registered in 2002.
 Three months later, the WIPO awarded Rooney the rights to waynerooney.com.

 Social media

 In October 2014, Rooney became the first Premier League footballer to reach 10 million followers on social networking site Twitter.
-That same month, Rooney was the fifth most-followed footballer (and sixth most-followed sportsperson) globally on Twitter.
+That same month, Rooney was the fifth-most-followed footballer (and sixth-most-followed sportsperson) globally on Twitter.
 In terms of top UK Twitter individuals, Rooney ranked at number 9 in October 2014.